atlas-tuning/atlas-public/README.md

 * Enables a consistent experience across model years and variants with an intelligent calibration cross-application function

 ## Get Involved
 Atlas is in active development.
-If you're interested in getting involved in the effort to make ECU reverse engineering and recalibrating modern vehicles free and accessible, consider dropping by the Atlas [Discord server](https://motorsportsresearch.org/discord.html)!
+If you're interested in getting involved in the effort to make ECU reverse engineering and recalibrating modern vehicles free and accessible, consider dropping by the Atlas [Discord server](https://motorsportsresearch.org/discord)!

+## Emissions
+North American Motorsports Research does not and will not condone, support, or facilitate the removal or bypass of any regulated emissions component of a target vehicle.
+This includes, but is not limited to, components, subsystems and design elements such as:

+> - Emissions Related Diagnostic Trouble Codes (DTCs)
+> - Exhaust Gas Recirculation (EGR) Systems
+> - Tumble Generator Valves (TGVs)
+> - Three-way Catalysts (TWCs)
+> - Oxygen (O2) Sensors
+> - Exhaust Gas Temperature (EGT) Sensors
+> - Evaporative Emission System

+For more detailed information regarding our position on emissions and tuning, please review our [emissions statement](https://motorsportsresearch.org/emissions).